zebzhao/ModarJS/README.md

 A list of current standard modules can be found below:

+* cache - For caching text on client-side.
 * hotkeys - For handling keyboard shortcuts.
 * requests - For http methods and uploads with ajax.
 * router - For handling client `hashchange` events.